 Note that it’s important to add a catchy title, a description that includes the keywords your targeting and also hashtags with these same keywords.
 Your description is by far the most important bit.
 Make sure you know who your ideal audience is!
 Then pick your keywords accordingly.

-Create 3 more (so, 6 in total minimum) Pins that you can schedule into Tailwind and drip feed out over the next 2-4 weeks.
+Create 2-3 more Pins that you can schedule and drip feed out over the next 2-8 weeks.
 So, you have a good stream of promotion for your post going out to your Pinterest account regularly.
-I like to create a total of 6 pins per new blog post.
-3 which go out within 24 hours and another 3 that get staggered.
+I like to create a total of 6 ish pins per new blog post.
+2-3 which go out within the first week and another 3 that get staggered.

 Check in on your Pins regularly and see which one/s, which style and colour etc is working best for your post.
 You can check you impressions, link clicks and saves in your business profile on Pinterest.